So you're thinking about opening your relationship...

 I can to help you build and repair trust no matter your relationship structure.

-I frequently recommend the following books to clients considering non-monogamy.
 I've written two workbooks that specifically target issues newly open couples often face.
 Click the images below to learn more.

 The three books below are my favorite go-tos for couples starting the conversation about non-monogamy.
 If you haven't read them click below for more information.